Rhubarb

 • In the fall, remove all plant debris.
 Once your ground freezes, it’s best to cover rhubarb with 2 to 4 inches of an organic mulch, preferably well-rotted compost.
 By adding nitrogen to the soil, you’re preparing the rhubarb plants for a good spring season.

-See also Petunias
+See also Irish Potato Pie

 Rhubarb leaf